techthiyanes/tutorials-5/t02_Dreambooth/README.md

 structure, whatever execution environment (notebook, orchestrator, data app, CI/CD), you should be able to do something fun and interesting with Runhouse in minutes, not months.
-This tutorial shows how you can use Runhouse to fine-tune Stable Diffusion using Dreambooth, perform inference, and even integrate a Gradio app.
+This tutorial shows how you can easily import and reuse GitHub code using Runhouse.
+In just a few lines of code, we can fine-tune Stable Diffusion using Dreambooth, perform inference, and even integrate a Gradio app.

 ## Table of Contents